koreacsl/PodBeater/env/README.md

-# 🛠️ Kubernetes Cluster & Local Registry Environment Setup
+# 🛠️ Local Registry Environment Setup on Kubernetes Cluster

 This document explains how to set up the environment for experiments, including: